Using spatial analysis to explore environment and sustainability

 - Member (BC representative), The Biota of Canada : A Census of Canadian Species project.
 Biological Survey of Canada

 - Editor and Project Coordinator of E-Flora BC and E-Fauna BC: the Biogeographic Atlases of British Columbia

 - Faculty Associate with the UBC Institute for Resources, Environment and Sustainability

 - Chair of the Remote Sensing and GIS Council of the University of British Columbia

 - Honorary Research Associate with the University of British Columbia Herbarium

-- Member and/or co-chair of several Species-at-Risk National Recovery Teams
+- Past member and/or co-chair of several Species-at-Risk National Recovery Teams